esciencecenter-digital-skills/research-software-support/modules/distributing/slides-distributing.md

 For example, the LimePy library in the AMUSE astrophysics software uses a function in the SciPy library that does not exist anymore.
 The old version of SciPy it was written for was designed for an old version of Python, which is no longer supported and shouldn't be used anymore, for security reasons.
-Also, other software my script uses may require the newer version, and you can't install multiple versions of the same thing at the same time.
-So that script doesn't work anymore.
+Also, a script using LimePy may use other libraries that require a newer SciPy, and you can't install multiple versions of the same thing at the same time, so you won't be able to run that script anymore.

 Because of this, all software needs to be updated from time to time in order to continue to work.
 This is tricky in science, which works in terms of projects that are finished